School of Education and Health Sciences

 Barbara M. De Luca, Associate Dean for Graduate Education and Research

 The basic mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
-Specifically, the mission is to prepare teachers and education leaders, exercise scientists and human service specialists.
-The School is further committed to preparing scholar-practitioners at the Ph.D. level in the area of educational leadership.
+Specifically, the mission is to prepare teachers and education leaders, exercise scientists, human service specialists, and health science professionals.
+The School is further committed to preparing scholar-practitioners at the Ph.D. level in the area of educational leadership, both P-12 and Higher Education.
 The SEHS programs leading to graduate degrees are designed primarily to meet the following purposes:

-- To enable students with nonprofessional education baccalaureate degrees and above-average academic records to gain teacher licensure.
+- to enable students with nonprofessional education baccalaureate degrees and above-average academic records to gain teacher licensure; and

 In implementing these graduate programs, faculty members are committed to help students: